-Elective Credit, like General Core Curriculum, is usually easier to transfer, and typically does not require a specific course match.
+Elective Credit, like University Core Curriculum, does not typically require a specific course match.

 Additional Information

 As part of the Transfer Credit Evaluation, an applicant may request information on how transfer credit affects designation as Freshman, Sophomore, Junior, or Senior.